Also known as: Hypokalemia test and K+

-This test measures the amount of potassium in the blood.
+This test measures the amount of potassium in the fluid portion (serum) of the blood.
 Potassium (K+) helps nerves and muscles communicate.
 It also helps move nutrients into cells and waste products out of cells.

 Potassium levels in the body are mainly controlled by the hormone aldosterone.

-Occasionally, the potassium test may be done in persons who are having an attack of paralysis.
+Sometimes, the potassium test may be done in people who are having an attack of paralysis.

 The normal range is 3.7 to 5.2 mEq/L.